tachuswebservices/manglasports/README.md

   - High-quality product imagery with zoom functionality

 - **Enhanced User Experience**
-  - Responsive design for all devices (mobile, tablet, desktop)
+  - Fully responsive design optimized for all devices (mobile, tablet, desktop)
-  - Optimized hero section with different images for mobile and desktop
+  - Optimized mobile navigation with improved touch targets
+  - Consistent spacing and alignment across all screen sizes
   - Dark/Light theme with system preference detection
   - Smooth animations and transitions with Framer Motion
   - Accessible and keyboard-navigable interface
+  - Optimized search experience with properly aligned suggestions
+  - Improved mobile panel layout and organization

 - **Informational Content**
   - About Us with company history and leadership